Some AncestryDNA users who have tried to register a new kit in the past couple of days are getting this message:

 UPDATED TO ADD: Current reports are that the trial of this new system is only being applied to a subset of accounts and that it will only last 2 days.
 If you are trying to register a new DNA test and get the message above, you may want to try again tomorrow (25 Feb 2017) or the day after, when the trial is over.
 I haven’t heard when the full roll-out will be, so if you have kits you’re planning to register in your own account, you may want to do that now in the window before the changes are permanent.

 CORRECTION: A previous version of this blog suggested using, with the tester’s permission, a sibling email address to your own (e.g., firstname.lastname@example.org) to help your relative set up an account.
-I tried that and did not receive a welcome email from Ancestry, so this method will not work.
+I tried that and did not receive a welcome email from Ancestry, so this method may not work.